bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 1. Performance on the real-world distribution (adaptation)
 2. Performance on the simulation distribution (preservation)

 This isn't about mixing data or averaging models.
-It's about recognizing that we have two distinct specifications that both matter.
-The fulfillment framework developed in this thesis gives us exactly the tools we need to compose them.
+It's about recognizing that we have two distinct specifications that we must include in our optimization scheme.
+The fulfillment framework developed in this thesis gives us exactly the tools we need to build such a specification.

-=== Formalizing the Dual Specification <chap:adaptation_anchors:composing:dual>
+=== Formalizing the Derived Specification <chap:adaptation_anchors:composing:dual>

 As established in our taxonomy of the intent-to-reality gap in @chap:intent_to_reality, value functions are *derived specifications* (@def:derived_specs) that encode how good certain behavior is, affected by both the reward function and the specific trajectory distribution encountered.
 This insight is crucial for understanding adaptation and why catastrophic forgetting occurs.

 *The Simulation Specification*: The specification in simulation is far richer than just a reward function.
-It encompasses:
-- The reward function $R_("sim")$
-- The distribution of tasks (what goals appear and how often)
-- The state initialization distribution (where episodes begin)
+It encompasses the reward function $R_("sim")$, the distribution of tasks (what goals appear and how often), the state initialization distribution (where episodes begin), and the dynamics model forming the environment.
-- The dynamics model

 The value function learned in simulation, $f"Q"_("sim")$, is a derived specification that integrates *all* of these design choices.
 It encodes how good behaviors are in the simulation context—combining our reward specification with the intentionally crafted distribution of experiences.
 When we choose to initialize episodes with aggressive maneuvers 30% of the time, or include emergency recovery scenarios, these aren't implementation details—they become part of the derived specification encoded in $f"Q"_("sim")$.

-*The Reality Specification*: Similarly, the real-world creates its own derived specification:
-- The same reward function $R$ (typically)
-- The naturally occurring task distribution (mostly gentle flights)
-- The constrained initialization distribution (safe starting states)
+*The Reality Specification*: Similarly, the real-world creates its own derived specification encompassing the same reward function $R$ (typically), the naturally occurring task distribution (mostly gentle flights), the constrained initialization distribution (safe starting states), and the true dynamics.
-- The true dynamics

 The value function $f"Q"_("real")$ learned on real data is a different derived specification—it encodes how good behaviors are in the real-world context.
 The limited variety isn't a bug—it accurately reflects what the robot will mostly encounter.
 But this derived specification is incomplete for our true intent.